patriknyfeldt/view-3d-model/README.md

 />
 ```

+Here we increase the `fov` value to 70, raises the intensity of the `directionalLight` to 1, and sets the `autoRotate` to true.

+To make it easier to set the values of the `customSettings` prop, it's recommended to use the editor by setting prop `useEditor` to `true`.

 - ### `useEditor` (`Boolean`)
   When we set the value of prop `useEditor` to `true`, an editor will be created.
 This editor lets you play around and adjust the settings of the camera, the lighting, orbit controls and rotation.